Uber-backed group airs pro-Hochul ads after getting insurance overhaul

 "When New Yorkers open their future car insurance bills, they’re going to discover something truly remarkable.
 Many of them are going to be ... lower.
 Thanks to Gov. Hochul," the ad says.

-A spokesman for Citizens for Affordable Rates said the ads were developed after Hochul announced an agreement with state lawmakers on auto insurance reforms and were not part any discussion with the governor's office to encourage her support on the issue.
+A spokesperson for Citizens for Affordable Rates said the ads were developed after Hochul announced an agreement with state lawmakers on auto insurance reforms and were not part of any discussion with the governor's office to encourage her support on the issue.

 "CAR has been advocating for lower insurance costs for New York drivers for over a year.
-When major progress finally happens, it's important to educate the public and acknowledge the policymakers who made it a reality," The spokesman said in a statement.
+When major progress finally happens, it's important to educate the public and acknowledge the policymakers who made it a reality," the spokesperson said in a statement.

-The governor’s office had previously accidentally sent talking points to reporters that had been written by CAR.
+The governor’s office had previously accidentally sent talking points to reporters that had been written by the group.

 Hochul’s campaign declined to comment for this story.